anan-ara/cs124-lab2/design/notes.md

  - can only see your own user document regardless of your permission level
  - Can't sign up with same email but different account (2 users can't have same email)
-    - TODO: ask about how to avoid this!! (also look it up and see if it's just built-in)
+    -  ask about how to avoid this!! (also look it up and see if it's just built-in)

+-

 lists